 “There was a man in the land of Uz whose name was Job; and that man was blameless, upright, fearing God and turning away from evil.”– Job 1:1 NASB

-The beginning of Job is very important in that I tells us a very interesting fact in this story, Job was blameless and upright, yet he still suffered.
-Through out the story, Job struggles to understand why his life is being ruined.
+The beginning of Job is very important in that it tells us a very interesting fact in this story, Job was blameless and upright, yet he still suffered.
+Throughout the story, Job struggles to understand why his life is being ruined.
 He argues that if he were to speak face to face to God and bring his case to him then he would end his suffering.

 “Is not your fear of God your confidence, And the integrity of your ways your hope?”– Job 4:6 NASB